-2. The finite-sized NF may interfere with the traversal path of flow between facilities in the region Q associated with the affected traversal path.
+- 1. Contour lines may be intercepted by an EF and hence could be disconnected. - 2.
+The finite-sized NF may interfere with the traversal path of flow between facilities in the region Q associated with the affected traversal path.
 Therefore points inside Q may have an objective function value higher than that of the nearby points.
 This can make the contour line disconnected.

-In the case of point NF and point EFs, if one starts with a location X of objective function value z, then the slope in the cell to which X belongs will cause the contour line to be incident on some adjacent cells and the process can be repeated until the contour is closed.
+In the case of point NF and point EFs, if one starts with a location of objective function value z, then the slope in the cell to which X belongs will cause the contour line to be incident on some adjacent cells and the process can be repeated until the contour is closed.
 In our case, the contour line and set for a particular value z can only be constructed after evaluating all the cells, at least implicitly, to identify those cells which contain an X such that f(X) = z.
-Let S_z denote the set of cells which contain an X such that f(X) = z.
+We start the implicit enumeration by eliminating certain cells and thus identify a set of candidate cells $S_z$ which potentially contain an X such that f(X) = z.
 The NF may interfere with the material flow in some cells while in others it may not.
 In those cells where the NF interferes with the flow it does so only in the region Q associated with the affected traversal path.
-Therefore the set S_z may be classified as shown in Fig. 8.
+Therefore the set $S_z$ may be classified as shown in Fig. 8.
 In our analysis, we consider the objective function and the method to calculate the slope of the contour line in each of them separately.
 We start by illustrating our methodology through a numerical example where an NF has to be placed in a shop floor having two EF I/O points, i and j.
 The weights of the flow between facilities are as shown in Fig. 9.
 We then present a general procedure to construct the contour line for a given problem instance.
-5.1 Identification of cells Inside a cell, the candidate points for the minima of the objective function of a point NF are the corners of the cell.
-Let z_p^i represent the objective function value of a point-sized NF located at the